National Aeronautics and Space Administration

 DIRECTOR, KENNEDY SPACE CENTER

-PERSONAL DATA: Born January 23, 1949, in Minneapolis, Minnesota.
+PERSONAL DATA: Born in Minneapolis, Minnesota.
 Married to the former Nancy Joan Shimer of Cortland, New York.
 They have three children, Jeffrey, Christopher and Sarah.
-He enjoys jogging, cycling, softball, sailing and woodworking.
+He enjoys mud runs, cycling, sailing and flying.

 EDUCATION: Graduated from Washburn High School, Minneapolis, Minnesota, in 1967; received a Bachelor of Science degree in Mathematics from the United States Naval Academy in 1971.